6 Examples of Effective Fundraising Letters

 Best Friends CEO

 P.S.
 All of the animals at Best Friends need medical care, emotional support or behavior training (Some may need all three!)
 Thanks to your support of Best Friends, they are getting everything they need to thrive and become the wonderful pets they were meant to be.
 And the results are truly forever families.
-Please send your most generous gift to ensure that more animals get the same quality care, or give online at www.bestfriends.org/puppyfun.
+Please send your most generous gift to ensure that more animals get the same quality of care, or give online at www.bestfriends.org/puppyfun.
 Thank you!

 Small Theater Sends Simple, Cozy Letter to Donors